Staff Associates

 She lives on Orcas Island in a house full of people, cats, and chickens.

-Nathan Hodges received his B.S. from Portland State University with a research focus on urban hydrology and the ecology of terrestrial mollusks, then completed a Masters in Landscape Architecture at the University of California-Berkeley.
+Nathan Hodges (he/him) received his B.S. from Portland State University with a research focus on urban hydrology and the ecology of terrestrial mollusks, then completed a Masters in Landscape Architecture at the University of California-Berkeley.
 Nathan has extensive practical experience in green building and design, including rainwater harvesting and bioremediation, as well as use of GIS for mapping and modeling landscape processes.
 He designs shoreline restorations and maps habitat change for Kwiaht, builds bat and bird boxes, and teaches studios on green design in local schools.

-Julia Mira has a rusty BA in mathematics from Pomona College and a well-used MA in education from Claremont Graduate School.
+Julia Mira (she/her) has a rusty BA in mathematics from Pomona College and a well-used MA in education from Claremont Graduate School.
 In recent decades she’s been teaching on an off-the-grid island in a two-room schoolhouse, and painting and drawing on the side.
 She’s currently working on drawings of pollinators for Kwiaht.
 She has a strong intuitive understanding of gardening and, as Kwiaht’s research gardener, hopes to bring that skill towards rigor.
 As a result of training from Russel Barsh, Julia will now pit her ability to make a juvenile salmon vomit against anyone’s in the world.